disharagarwal/CoronaVirus_Tweet_Kafka_Spark_streamin_batch/README.md

 ## Part 1: Ingest Data using Kafka

-Can you data in Real Time using API or also can use CSV file.
+Can use data in Real Time using API CSV file.
 The streamed data should be in CSV format

 ## Part 2: Tweet preprocessing and Segregation